OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/6 - Invisable Stalker.md

 #### Invisible Stalker

-Highly intelligent, magical creatures summoned from another plane of existence to perform tasks for powerful magic-users.
+Highly intelligent, magical creatures are summoned from another plane of existence to perform tasks for powerful magic-users.

 ------